 The Trust’s vision reflects the 40 years of caring:

 “To create an environment in which people can develop and grow, enabling them to have ownership of their lives, and futures”.

-Even in times of extreme budget pressures on local authorities (who fund the cost of our tenants’ care and support) The Trust believes that it must continue to grow.
-We have a growing list of potential tenants and we are actively creating partnerships with families, housing associations and local authorities to produce new developments.
+Even in times of extreme budget pressures on local authorities (who fund the cost of our tenants’ care and support) the Trust believes that it must continue to grow, in order to properly meet the demand which we see in the community for this type of service.